ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-gradle-plugin/README.md

           // Read timeout in milliseconds
           read = 15_000
       }
+      // Opt-in flag to wrap nullable arguments in OptionalInput that distinguish between null and undefined value.
+      // Only supported for JACKSON serializer
+      useOptionalInputWrapper = false
   }
   schema {
       // List of supported packages that can contain GraphQL schema type definitions